 USTs over 110 gallons in size storing petroleum or hazardous substances are required to be registered with the state and pay an annual registration fee.
 Heating fuel (HF) UST systems greater than 1,100 gallons must be registered with the state.
 HF UST systems 1,100-2,000 gallons were required to pay an annual $50 fee until May 1993.
 HF UST systems over 2,000 must pay an annual $50 tank fee.

-All registered USTs have to comply with Delaware’s Regulations Governing Underground Storage Tank Systems (UST Regulations).
+All registered USTs have to comply with Delaware Regulations Governing Underground Storage Tank Systems (UST Regulations) or (Printable Version).
 To assist owners and operators in complying with the UST Regulations the UST compliance program has created a Compliance Assistance Manual (CAM).
 The CAM contains easy to follow instructions and forms for UST system owners and operators.

 The UST compliance program conducts inspections every three (3) years at facilities with UST systems to prevent releases to the environment by ensuring that UST systems are properly installed, inspected, tested, and maintained.
 The UST compliance program requires that facilities demonstrate financial responsibility for taking corrective action caused by accidental releases from the UST system.